xvik/slush-lib-java/README.md

 ```

 Travis is linux based build tool and so will use `gradlew` shell script.
-You need to set executable flag on it.
+You need to set executable flag on it if it's not set.

 To do it on windows use git: